redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

   WebhookVerificationError,
 } from '@redwoodjs/api/webhooks'
 import { db } from 'src/lib/db'

-/**
- * The handler function is your code that processes http request events.
- * You can use return and throw to send a response or error, respectively.
- *
- * Important: When deployed, a custom serverless function is an open API endpoint and
- * is your responsibility to secure appropriately.
- *
- * @see {@link https://redwoodjs.com/docs/serverless-functions#security-considerations|Serverless Function Considerations}
- * in the RedwoodJS documentation for more information.
- *
- * @typedef { import('aws-lambda').APIGatewayEvent } APIGatewayEvent
- * @typedef { import('aws-lambda').Context } Context
- * @param { APIGatewayEvent } event - an object which contains information from the invoker.
- * @param { Context } context - contains information about the invocation,
- * function, and execution environment.
- */

 export const handler = async (event: APIGatewayEvent) => {
   let currentOrderStatus = 'UNKNOWN'